• Skip to primary navigation

 STOP weighing yourself.

 Try tracking calories consumed and expended (what you eat and how much you move) for a month.
-Move more and eat healthier, whatever that is for you, and see if you look and feel better.

 Then keep going towards a healthier more fit you.